mulgadc/predastore/README.md

 - [ ] Bucket versioning
 - [ ] Lifecycle policies

+Roadmap items describe direction and are not commitments to a release date.

+## Trademarks

+Amazon Web Services, AWS and Amazon S3 are trademarks of Amazon.com, Inc. or its affiliates.
+Predastore is not affiliated with or endorsed by Amazon Web Services.

 ## License

-Predastore is licensed under the GNU Affero General Public License v3.0 (AGPLv3).
-See [LICENSE](LICENSE) for the full text.
+Predastore is licensed under the [GNU Affero General Public License v3.0 (AGPLv3)](LICENSE) license.